-If you want to get started with SEO, WebFX is here to help.
-We have a huge team of SEO specialists who have helped our clients collectively earn millions in new revenue over the past 20 years.
+If you want to get started with SEO, but need professional help, WebFX is here.
+We have a huge team of SEO specialists who have helped our clients collectively earn billions in new revenue over the past 20 years.

 We’ve worked wonders in just about every industry, and now it’s your turn.